Among the 90 Moose lodges sprinkled across Illinois, only about a third have been around a century or more. Woodstock Moose Lodge 1329 is among them.

 In 2018, Illinois will celebrate its bicentennial – 200 years since it became a state.
 Choose an individual – other than Abraham Lincoln – who you think best represents Illinois.
 This person could be from government, the military, education or entertainment.
 However, he or she must have reached prominence before 1990.
 Briefly summarize his or her life and explain the reasoning for your choice.

-• Kurt Begalka is the administrator of the McHenry
+• Kurt Begalka, former administrator of the McHenry